Skip to main content

 • character development

-Character development in the game is a mixed bag; while the character design and customization options are praised for their detail and fidelity to the anime aesthetic, many players feel that the actual character development is lacking, with most characters receiving little to no growth.
-This has led some to feel that the game prioritizes visual appeal over meaningful narrative progression, detracting from the overall experience.
+Character development in the game is a mixed bag; while the character designs and customization options are praised for their fidelity to the anime aesthetic, many players feel that the actual character development is lacking, with only a few characters receiving meaningful growth.
+The focus on character design often overshadows the narrative depth, leading some to feel that the game prioritizes aesthetics over substantial character arcs.
+Overall, while visually appealing, the game falls short in delivering a robust character development experience.

 • “The attention to detail in character design and environments was impeccable, making it feel like I was playing an episode of the anime itself.”